ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-31-git-push-demystified-pushing-your-commits-with-confidence.md

 If you want to use this way, you need to set up the tracking in every new branch you'll working on.
 Everything has worked fine until now, but let's talk about a dangerous parameter, but very useful sometimes.

-## Force Pushing
+## Force pushing
 The force pushing is a command that should be used with caution, as it overwrites the remote repository branch's history with the local one.
 While it can be a powerful tool, it also comes with potential risks, especially in collaborative settings.

-Suppose you create a pull request, your colleagues review it, suggest to you some changes and you're prepared to push again.
+Suppose you've created a pull request, your colleagues review it, suggest to you some changes and you're prepared to push again.
 Unfortunately, since you create the pull request the code base changes a lot and this causes a merge conflict with your branch.
 One option you have is to rebase your branch to the main branch, solve the conflicts, and be happy.
 The rebase will pick up all your commits after the main branch, as you can start your change after the last commit of the main branch.
 This command helps to make a clean Git history, but there's a problem: All our Git commit hashes changes with this action and you can't simply push the changes now.
 When you try to push, you can get a message like this:

 {%- highlight sh -%}
 git push origin hotfix_main_screen